 - Do not attempt to deactivate your airbags.
 Together, airbags and seat belts provide the best protection. - Do not tamper with airbag components or wiring for any reason.
-Tampering could cause the airbags to deploy, possibly causing very serious injury. - Do not expose the front seat-backs to liquid.
+Tampering could cause the airbags to deploy, possibly causing very serious injury. - Do not expose the front passenger's seat-back to liquid.
 If water or another liquid soaks into a seat-back, it can prevent the side airbag cutoff system from working properly.

-• Do not cover or replace front seatback covers without consulting your dealer.
-Improperly replacing or covering front seat-back covers can prevent your side airbags from inflating during a side impact.
+- Do not cover or replace front seatback covers without consulting your dealer.
+Improperly replacing or covering front seat-back covers can prevent your side airbags from inflating during a side impact. - Do not remove or modify a front seat without consulting your dealer.
+This could make the driver's seat position sensor or the front passenger's weight sensors ineffective.
+If it is necessary to remove or modify a front seat to accommodate a person with disabilities, first contact Honda Automobile Customer Service at (800) 999-1009.